-Building blocks for computer architectures or distributed systems architectures are the programming interfaces of software components and the communication protocols.
-Incorporation of security requirements into those elements is not easy : both share the characteristic that they cannot predict all their usage environments in advance and that they frequently bring into play multiple computing processes.
+The building blocks for computer architectures and distributed systems architectures are the programming interfaces of the software components and the communication protocols defined in these architectures.
+Incorporation of security requirements into those elements is not easy: both share the characteristic that they cannot predict all their usage environments in advance and that they frequently bring into play multiple computing processes.

-For communication protocols, authentication and encryption exchanges have been proposed in several protocols (most prominently Kerberos and TLS), but outside of these industry standards works are available to study the security of protocols and provide good security properties.
-It is primarily a lack of industrial investment into this area that slows down the incorporation of advanced protocols proposed in the literature or the academic domain.
-Investors should simply update their strategies accordingly unless they simply want to wait for governments to do it (whatever the moral140 issues underlying the debate, the author note that it has been pending for too long and all the stakeholders now should simply make the needed contribution141 - forget about censoring the Internet by the way, this is not what is needed).
+For communication protocols, authentication and encryption mechanisms have been proposed in several standardized protocols (most prominently Kerberos and TLS), but outside of these industry standards other works are also available to study the security of protocols and provide good security properties.
+It is primarily a lack of industrial investment into this area that slows down the incorporation of the advanced protocols proposed in the literature or the academic domain.
+Investors should simply update their strategies accordingly unless they simply want to wait for governments to do it (whatever the moral 143 issues underlying the debate, the author note that it has been pending for too long and all the stakeholders now should simply make the needed contribution 144 - forget about censoring the Internet by the way, this is not what is needed).

-137 Not only in the legalese!
+140 Not only in the legalese!

-138 Password selection rules with weird characters or spelling are often presented as a security feature : is it because once the user has forgotten his or her password the security has improved?
+141 Password selection rules with weird characters or spelling are often presented as a security feature: is it because once the user has forgotten his or her password the security has improved?

-139 We all knew they were followers of Emile Coué.
+142 We all knew they were followers of Emile Coué.
 They even think students will easily find the tuition money...
 But then they try to apply suggestion to others too!

-140 LOL!
+143 LOL!

-141 Note the contribution of end users is probably limited to sincere clarification of their trust expectations.
+144 Note the contribution of end users is probably limited to sincere clarification of their trust expectations.
 Furthermore probably only a few good selfless souls have the real skills and knowledge for the task.
 So yes, it means all the others have left to bring to the table is money and probably a big chunk of it.
 We know they are reluctant to do that, but they always are and they always find a way to recoup their losses anyway so we are not so worried.